spack/spack/lib/spack/docs/packaging_guide.rst

    FAILED: MyPackage::test_series
    ...

-Since the test parts depended on the success of the previous parts, we see that the failure of one results in the failure of subsequent.
-And the overall result of the test method, ``test_series``, is failure.
+Since test parts depended on the success of previous parts, we see that the failure of one results in the failure of subsequent checks and the overall result of the test method, ``test_series``, is failure.

 .. tip::